Your Premier Manufacturer of Brass Ball Valve

 However, remember that cheap is expensive in the long run due to constant repairs.

-No, you cannot use brass ball valve to reduce water pressure but to control flow.
+No, you cannot use a brass ball valve to reduce water pressure but to control flow.

-However, using a half-open valve, for example, can reduce the amount of fluid being discharged.
+However, using a half-open valve, for example, can reduce the amount of fluid is discharged.

 Throttling also involves regulating the pressure, temperature, and amount of fluid being passed in a pipe.